Blue-Bag/ansible-role-first5init/README.md

 At present it contains the following tasks:

 SELInux  Prerequisites:

-If SELinux is installed then we need the python library - libselinux-python Handy check to to a fact if SELInux is in operation
+If SELinux is installed then we need the python library - libselinux-python

+Handy check to to a fact if SELInux is in operation

-TO_DO: enumerate states - it maybe necessary for other tasks to determine the actual state At present it only sets presnt | absent
+TO_DO: enumerate states - it maybe necessary for other tasks to determine the actual state At present it only sets present | absent

 Requirements